espocrm/documentation/docs/administration/layout-manager.md

 ### Side Panel Fields

 The list of fields displayed in the top side panel.
-By default, there are *Assinged User* and *Teams* fields.
+By default, there are *Assigned User* and *Teams* fields.

 ### Additional layouts